Introduction to Coaching Video

-How can I fit Life Coaching into my schedule?
+How can I fit Life Coaching into my busy schedule?

-How can I do Life Coaching on a budget?
+How can I get Life Coaching on a budget?

 How much does Life Coaching cost?

 Professionally trained, certified coaches charge fees in line with other highly trained professionals.
-Fees vary from coach to coach and are based on a variety of factors.
-Our fee arrangement is negotiated after you have experienced it for yourself and have an understanding of the value and protocol.
+Fees vary from coach to coach and are based on a variety of factors such as coaching niche, experience, and the level of transformation provided.

-My life is fine: Why should I hire a Coach?
+My life is fine: Why should I hire a Life Coach?

 We all constantly strive for improvement.
-Even if we have achieved according to social expectations there is always work to be done.
-If reflection on any area of your life brings a sense of unease and disappointment you can resolve this by working with me.
+There is always the potential for greater skill and understanding.
+If reflection on any area of your life brings a sense of frustration or disappointment you can resolve this by working with me.
 Coaching contributes to your long term well-being.
 If you doubt whether this gift to yourself is an investment worth making, consider your commitments to vacation and social engagement.
 Coaching will provide at least as much value as these aspects of healthy living.